TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-dashboard/release-notes/overview.md

 tags: ["Release notes"]
 ---

-This page provides access to release notes for Tyk Dashboard.
+This page is currently under construction and provides access to release notes for Tyk Dashboard.
 Links to archived releases are also included.

 ### Release 5
 <details>